burizz/SaltStack/README.md

 # SaltStack States
-Used to automate some installations using SaltStack and particularly salt-ssh
+Used to automate some installations using SaltStack and particularly (in my case) salt-ssh